Start9Labs/docs/src/service-guides/lightning/README.md

 ## Getting Started

-- [Opening Your First Channel](./opening-channels.md) - We use Ride The Lightning (RTL) as the graphical interface to fund our CLN or LND wallet and open a private channel to Start9
+- [Opening Your First Channel](./opening-channels.md) - We use Ride The Lightning (RTL) as the tool to interact with and to fund our CLN or LND wallet, then open a private channel to Start9.

-- [Getting Inbound Liquidity](./getting-inbound-liquidity.md) - We look at the common ways to receive payments having only just opened a channel with all the liquidity on your side
+- [Getting Inbound Liquidity](./getting-inbound-liquidity.md) - We look at the common ways to receive payments having only just opened a channel with all the liquidity on your side.

 ## Connecting to CLN